 One resident said a “wall of smoke” was near her door, and another resident said the smoke prevented her from exiting down the hall.

-Firefighters responded to the call and worked on rescuing a man who was unable to move.
-The man was trapped by clutter and was taken to the emergency room with serious burns.
+Firefighters responded to the call and worked on rescuing a man who was trapped by clutter and unable to move.
+The man was subsequently taken to the emergency room with serious burns.

 Officials are now investigating the cause of the fire.